Lightning-AI/pytorch-lightning/examples/app_multi_node/README.md

 You can run the multi-node raw PyTorch by running the following commands.

-Here is an example where you setup spawn your processes yourself.
+Here is an example where you spawn your processes yourself.

 ```bash
 lightning run app train_pytorch.py